gboeing/osmnx/paper/paper.md

 # Summary

-OSMnx is a Python package for downloading OpenStreetMap street network data and then constructing it into a graph-theoretic NetworkX MultiDiGraph object.
+OSMnx is a Python package for downloading OpenStreetMap street network data and then constructing it into NetworkX graphs.
 OSMnx can simplify and correct the network's topology automatically to ensure that nodes actually exclusively represent intersections and dead-ends.
 Once the network is constructed and corrected, OSMnx can calculate shortest paths from one node to another.
 It can also calculate various network measures relevant to urban design and